GPUOpen-LibrariesAndSDKs/RadeonRays_SDK/README.md

 - `--use_vulkan` will enable the vulkan backend.

 - `--use_opencl` will enable the OpenCL backend.
 If no other --use_ option is provided, this is the default

+- `--shared_calc` will build Calc (Compute Abstraction Layer) as a shared object.
+This means RadeonRays library does not directly depend on OpenCL and can be used on the systems where OpenCL is not available (with Embree backend).

 ## Run